sueszli/osue/exams/2022/exam 2/exam report summary.md

 ## Coding exercise

-### 1. create a socket as a server
+### Task 1: create a socket as a server

 Create a passive socket of domain `AF_INET` and type `SOCK_STREAM`.
 Listen for connections on the port given by the argument `port_str`.
-Return the file descriptor of the communication socket `int setup_connection(const char *port_str)`.

-The file descriptor will be used in the next step!
+Return the file descriptor of the created socket so it can be used in the next step!

 ```c
 /** @see `man select_tut`*/